Asatō Line: History

 The western portion of the planned Asa Line opened as the Tosa Kuroshio Railway Asa Line to Nahari in 2002.
-The Kannoura - Nahari section of the proposed Asa line has not been constructed.
+The Kannoura–Nahari section of the proposed Asa line has not been constructed.
 The proposed stations were None, Muroto, Kiragawa and Tosa-Hane.

 Awa-Kainan Station has been transferred to Asa Coast Railway Company since 1 November 2020 for the purpose of constructing the required changeover facilities for the DMV.
 The railway line was suspended from 1 December 2020 with bustitution services running until the completion of the DMV facilities on 25 December 2021.

 DMV

 The development of DMV started in 2011 as an alternative to traditional, more expensive, DMU trains for rail lines with limited passengers.
 In February 2016, Tokushima Prefecture announced its intentions of introducing DMV in commercial operations in the next 10 years.

 Construction

 On 10 January 2019, in preparation for the construction of DMV changeover facilities, the parking area and bus terminal near Kannoura Station was relocated 50 m south.
 On 1 December 2020, bustitution services operated by JR Shikoku Bus commenced between Mugi Station and Kannoura Station while the facilities were being constructed.
 On 1 February 2021, bustitution services was revised to operate from Mugi Station to Awa-Kainan Station.
-On 4 November 2021, the Railway Bureau of the MLIT announced the completion of safety inspections and tests of the DMV conducted on the Asato Line.
-As such, on 10 November 2021, Asa Coast Railway Company announced the date for the planned introduction of DMV services - on 25 December 2021, DMV services commenced operating between Awa-Kainan Station and Kannoura Station.
+On 4 November 2021, the Railway Bureau of the Ministry of Land, Infrastructure, Transport and Tourism announced the completion of safety inspections and tests of the DMV conducted on the Asato Line.
+As such, on 10 November 2021, Asa Coast Railway Company announced the date for the planned introduction of DMV services.
+On 25 December 2021, DMV services commenced operating between Awa-Kainan Station and Kannoura Station.